 If there are more federal funds available than requested all eligible applications will be sent to TPC for final approval.
 While it is possible, it is highly unlikely as Calls are typically very competitive in terms of the number of applications submitted and funds requested.
-If the total request for funding is greater than what is available.
+Typically, the total request for funding is greater than what is available.
 If that is the case, then the process will follow what was explained in the section about Decision-making found in the Overview section.
 In short, a TTCC Working Group will make a funding recommendation that is then sent to TTCC for consideration.
 TTCC will then either accept the recommendation or modify the recommendation for TPC to consider.
+TPC must also approve any recommended projects that have applied for exemptions to the Complete Streets Policy requirements.

 Once TPC takes action, then the next step is to incorporate the newly awarded projects into the MTP, and TIP as needed.
 Depending on the scope and total project cost some projects can be processed through an administrative modification to the TIP.
 All other projects must be added to the MTP and TIP through an amendment which typically takes 3-4 months.
 Once the projects have been added to the planning documents, project sponsors can work with their respective state department of transportation to seek federal authorization and ultimately obligate federal funds for a particular phase.